 Young Lawyers Summer School (In-Person)

-For full practical and booking details just scroll down past the reviews.
+For full booking and practical details scroll down past the reviews.

 ‘The Young Lawyers course was amazing!
 I made friends very quickly and enjoyed learning about law.
 I learnt loads and have now learnt different types of law in detail I didn’t know.
 I enjoyed it very much.’